PoCInnovation/Workshops/software/28.Gin/README.md

 ## Step 1: The codebase

-We designed a boilerplate for this project, it will be useful to start this project, but also to summarize all the required parts of an API
+We designed a boilerplate for this project, it will be useful to start it, but also to summarize all the required parts of an API
 We will have :

-- `controllers`: this is where you will design your routes endpoint. it will often be a wrapper that calls other API or the database itself
+- `controllers`: this is where you will design your routes endpoints. it will often be a wrapper that calls other API or the database itself
-- `middlewares`: those are functions that can be called to print logs ,check access rights before entering a controller or define a default endpoint
+- `middlewares`: those are a type of function used to intercept and process informations between two functions
 - `routes`: the core of the router, setting up all the routes handler, with their middlewares and controllers

 There are plenty of other important package you may need in a real API, but these are the main one you can be sure you'll need one time or another.
 Now let's code.